monolayer/monorepo/packages/sdk/docs/guide/broadcast.md

 will be written to `.env.test.local`.

 :::info
-Check your framework documentation to see it the `.env.test.local` file is loaded automatically.
+Check your framework's documentation to see if the `.env.test.local` file is loaded automatically.
 :::